AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/adobe-campaign.md

 ## Destination attributes {#destination-attributes}

-When [activating segments](../../ui/activate-destinations.md) to the Adobe Campaign destination, we recommend that you select a unique identifier from your [union schema](../../../profile/home.md#profile-fragments-and-union-schemas).
+When [activating segments](../../ui/activate-destinations.md) to the Adobe Campaign destination, Adobe recommends that you select a unique identifier from your [union schema](../../../profile/home.md#profile-fragments-and-union-schemas).
 Select the unique identifier and any other XDM fields that you want to export to the destination.
 For more information, see [Select which schema fields to use as destination attributes in your exported files](./overview.md#destination-attributes) in email marketing destinations documentation.

 ## Exported data {#exported-data}